Malloy Documentation

 Project Configuration: malloy-config.json

-See Configuration for the full config file format, connection type properties, setup SQL, and environment variables.
+See Configuration for the full config file format, connection type properties, manifest path, setup SQL, and environment variables.

 VS Code Settings